 A student may retake a quiz, possibly multiple times, before the end of the grading period.
 We’d prefer for all students to retake quizzes because we believe all students can continue to pursue deeper learning even after concepts are formally assessed.
 However, the goal of retakes is not to create a crutch for students.
 The goal is for students to take learning seriously and in turn be provided with an encouraging classroom environment that welcomes mistakes and allows for growth from mistakes.

 Therefore, students will first be allowed to retake a quiz on the day we take a quiz over the next concept in our curriculum.
 It’s preferable for students to wait for this day (usually 7-10 class days) in order to allow time for error analysis, practice, and other efforts to pursue further learning.
+With this in mind, in order to qualify for the retake, a student must complete an analysis report that includes reflection questions and practice problems related to the previous quiz.

 The highest grade achieved by the end of the grading period will be placed in the gradebook.
 This approach is used because it allows students to pursue learning without penalty and be rewarded for perseverance.
 We want students to keep working until mastery is demonstrated no matter how long it takes.